 Some dogs just don’t like other dogs.
 They like hanging out with their people, and don’t really have much use for dog-friends.
 The reason why this is such a big deal for a dog like Bijou is that often in the shelter, when we have a long-time resident as well-liked as Bijou, eventually one of the volunteers adopts her.
 But the catch is that most volunteers, if their circumstances allow it, already have one or more dogs at home!
 Many of Bijou’s fans, myself included, just couldn’t take this dog home with them.

 The other reason that Bijou remained at the shelter, month after month, is that she is a pit bull, and life isn’t easy if you’re a pit bull.
 Many people fear you, and even if they don’t, they have to deal with friends, relatives and/or landlords who do.
 About ten months into Bijou’s stay in the rescue, I had the chance to show her to a great family that was looking for a playful dog.
 They all got along great during the “meet” and it looked like she had finally found her “furever” home.
-Later, though, there was bad news… the family told me that they were avid campers, and that a pitbull would not be welcome in a lot of the places they go.
+Later, though, there was bad news… the family told me that they were avid campers, and they learned that a pitbull would not be welcome in a lot of the places they go.

 Back to the kennel she went.

 Pit Bull: America’s Dog